Glossary of the Main Legal Words and Expressions used in the Context of Asylum and ImmigrationLegal 8.0

 Paragraph 339C of the Immigration Rules gives effect to an EU Directive 2004/83/EC, promulgated on 29 April 2004.
 Previously the practice of the Home Office in cases which would now be considered appropriate for humanitarian protection was to grant Exceptional Leave to Remain outside the Immigration Rules.

 A reference to the rights set out in the European Human Rights Convention such as Article 3 ( right not to be tortured) or Article 8 ( right to respect for private and family life).
 The Human Rights Act 1998 brought these into domestic law and made them justiciable before courts in the United Kingdom in October 2000 when the Act came into effect.
+Section 6 of the Act makes it unlawful for any public authority to act in a way which is incompatible with a Convention right.
 Other Acts of Parliament and decisions of courts or public authorities can be judged as to whether they are compatible with particular provisions in the Convention.
 If the High Court, Court of Appeal, corresponding court in Scotland or Northern Ireland or the Supreme Court decides that there is a conflict it can make a declaration of incompatibility and it is then up to Parliament to take such legislative measures as may be needed to remove the incompatibility

 Rules made by the Secretary of State in accordance with powers granted by Parliament under section 3(2) of the Immigration Act 1971 as to the practice to be followed in the administration of immigration controls over persons required to have leave to enter.
 Rules are to be laid before both Houses of Parliament and if disapproved by resolution of either House within 40 days of being laid, the Secretary of State shall make such changes in the rules as appear to be required and lay those changes before Parliament within 40 days of the resolution.
 If there is no such disapproval, the Rules take effect without any specific parliamentary approval.
 This is different from the normal procedure for parliamentary approval of statutory instruments, which provide for approval or disapproval of the instrument as a whole but do not make provision for amendment.
 The Rules are detailed, running to more than 200 pages, and are frequently amended.